DavidTobonIBIO/DenseDiffusion/experiments/README_experiments.md

 ```

 The script will:
-1. Load validation samples for images 1 and 5
+1. Load validation and test samples for images
 2. Generate images with base hyperparameters
 3. Generate variations for each hyperparameter
 4. Create matplotlib visualizations showing all results